holidaycheck/tech-blog/_posts/2017-07-10-on-personal-development.md

 So if one book made such a difference, why not read more?
 Finding *a list of books you have to read in your life* was a good start.
 Somehow I understood that, in the long run, firing the motivational shots wouldn’t get me as far as I wanted to be.
 But what if I could change a little bit the way I think about growth?
 I’d skimmed through the list and decided to go with the first one: [*Mindset*][mindset]{:target="_blank"} by Carol Dweck.

 I quickly understood that my mindset was ’fixed’.
 I’d been successful for a few years.
-On the other hand, though, I’ve had [eople tell me that I sucked.
+On the other hand, though, I’ve had people tell me that I sucked.
 I strongly wanted to prove them wrong, even going so far as to tell myself that I was better than they were.

 I learned that the fixed mindset wasn’t good.
 My question, therefore, was, “what’s the good one?”.
 Turns out it’s ‘growth’.